Betta Fish Care - Create A Thriving Betta Tank

 Betta Fish Tank (Housing)

 I'm going to be very upfront and clear to my readers here with this statement.
 The best aquarium to start with for a Betta is a 5 gallon tank.
-That's correct, a 5 gallon tank.
+That's correct, a 5 gallons.
 You may be a little taken aback from this statement as you may have visited your pet store and seen many of the "Betta tanks" available for sale.
 Many of them are badly undersized.

 I encourage anyone who is keeping a Betta Fish long-term invest in a proper 5 Gallon Aquarium like the one from Marineland shown above.
 Betta fish live best in a good sized tank and you want the best for your pet.
 Invest in the proper tank so your fish can thrive.